What insurance do contractors need?

 As a self-employed worker, making sure you have the right level of insurance to protect your business is vital.

-When you take on a job for a client as a contractor in any capacity, be it as a business analyst, engeering consultant or software developer, it's important to have cover in place to help protect you if something goes wrong.
+When you take on a job for a client as a contractor in any capacity, be it as a business analyst, engineering consultant or software developer, it's important to have cover in place to help protect you if something goes wrong.

 Insurance for contractors is an efficient and safe way to protect your reputation.
 It also helps to make sure that you meet the professional and legal standards of an employer, while covering your back should you make any mistakes that could cost your client financially.

-Recommended types of cover for contractors
+Types of cover for contractors

 There are a few different types of cover that contractors should consider to protect themselves.
 Importantly, many employers legally require that you have the correct insurance before accepting a contract and officially starting work on a role or project.
 Below we’ll cover the most important types of insurance for contractors.